-If you have never cruised before, the best thing to do is use a guide for planning your cruise and then find a travel agent who specializes in cruise travel.
-Once you have... selected a destination and a cruise travel budget, many cruise travel agents (either online or in your hometown) can help you find a cruise deal that fits your needs and desires.
-Using Web sites such as this one can help you become more knowledgeable about the many different cruise lines and ships.
+If you have never cruised before, do research on cruises and become knowledgeable before planning your cruise.
+Then, find a travel agent who specializes in cruise travel.
+Once you have selected a destination and a cruise travel budget, many cruise travel agents (either online or in your hometown) can help you find a cruise deal that fits your needs and desires.

 Let's look at some ways to get a cruise deal.